Thompson Okanagan Junior Lacrosse League: Playoff recaps

+The Venom went on to the Founders Cup earning a bronze medal defeating the Calgary Mountaineers, 8-3.

 2011: Kelowna Raiders garnered a silver medal at the Provincials.
 The Raiders record in the round-robin was 2–1, losing only to the Port Moody Thunder, but earning a spot in the Finals.
 The Raiders would once again meet Port Moody in the final, losing by a score of 15–8.

 In the TOJLL playoffs the Kamloops Venom and the Kamloops Rattlers squared off in a quarter final best-of-three match, with the Venom defeating the Rattlers 2–0.
 In the other quarter final it was the Vernon Tigers squeaking by the South Okanagan Flames 2–0.
-Semi Final action saw the Tigers take on the Raiders losing the best-of-five, 3–0 and the Venom defeat the Armstrong Shamrocks by the same 3–0.
+Semi-final action saw the Tigers take on the Raiders losing the best-of-five, 3–0 and the Venom defeat the Armstrong Shamrocks by the same 3–0.
 The Finals went the distance as the Raiders got past the Venom 3–2.

 2012: The TOJLL playoffs were capped with a provincial championship as the Kamloops Venom garnered the league's second title.
 The Venom went 3–0 in the preliminary rounds, thus earning a bye to the final, defeated the Delta Islanders 6–3 in the Gold Medal Game.

 The Kamloops Venom soundly defeated the South Okanagan Flames in the first two games of the best-of-five TOJLL semi-finals by scores of 14–7 and 16–5.
 South Ok. being short players during the playoffs forfeited game three, giving the Venom the series.
 In the other series it was the Vernon Tigers defeating the Armstrong Shamrocks in four games.
 The TOJLL final would also only go to four games as the Kamloops Venom defeated the Vernon Tigers.

 The Kamloops Venom went winless at the Founders Cup ending with a record of 0–4.

 2013: The Vernon Tigers defeated the Armstrong Shamrocks in the best-of-five semi-finals, 3–0.
 In the other series, it was the Kamloops Venom upsetting the Kelowna Raiders in four games.
 The TOJLL final would also go to four games as the Vernon Tigers defeated the Kamloops Venom.

 In the BC Junior B Provincials the Vernon Tigers failed to win a single game.
 The Tigers lost to the Saanich Tigers (PNWJLL) 21–15, Delta Islanders (WCJLL) 13–2 and the WCJLL hosts, Burnaby Lakers, 11–9, during round-robin play.
 The Bronze Medal Game featured the third place Delta Islanders versus the fourth place Vernon Tigers, which the Islanders won 13–9.